A Good Man

 “Oh, I am.
 Come on, let’s go.”

-We left the car outside my house and walked because we knew it would be difficult to find a parking spot at the school.
-As we set off, Clarissa linked her arm with mine and gave me her best, most dazzling smile.
-A host of other people were walking to The Ball too, although for a different reason to us—the Westmouthshire Police didn’t tolerate drink-drivers—and the sight of various witches, warlocks and countless other creatures of the night wandering through the streets of this rural town was quite simply bizarre.
+A multitude of others were walking to The Ball as well, though for a different reason than us—the Westmouthshire Police didn’t tolerate drink-driving.
+The sight of various witches, warlocks, and countless other creatures of the night wandering through the streets of this rural town was frankly bizarre.
 But not as bizarre as a sports hall full of them.

-The sports hall was about two hundred by one hundred feet, easily the biggest indoor space in the town apart from the factory.
-We entered through one of the two fire escapes on the outside wall.
-This was probably because of the two entrances to the hall from inside the school building, one was through the men’s changing rooms and the other was the route to the bar.
-Yes, Micester High had a licensed bar—like I said, it was the town’s community centre too.
-It’s not like the bar was ever open during school hours or anything (although I’d had days when I’d wished it was).
+The sports hall measured approximately one hundred by one hundred and fifty feet—easily the largest indoor space in the town aside from the factory.
+It featured four entrances: two fire escapes on the external walls, one door leading to the men’s changing room, and another that opened to a corridor leading to the women’s changing room and the rest of the school, including the licensed bar.
+Yes, Micester High had a licensed bar—like I said, it was the town’s community centre as well.
+It’s not as though the bar was ever open during school hours or anything (although there were days when I’d wished it was).

-Once inside, Clarissa scanned the room, obviously looking for someone.
+Once inside, Clarissa scanned the room, clearly looking for someone.
 Large circular tables, around which ten people could comfortably fit, filled half of the room.
-A single row of these tables lined two walls in the other half of the hall, leaving a large space for dancing in front of the stage on the far wall.
-Some band from Walminster that I’d never heard of was providing the entertainment.
+A single row of these tables lined two walls in the other half of the hall, leaving a spacious area for dancing in front of the stage on the far wall, just in front of the door to the men’s changing room.

 “Hey,” Clarissa said.
 “You saved us seats, right?”

-Grace looked around the room then said to Emily, “Did you hear anything, Em?
+Grace looked around the room, then said to Emily, “Did you hear anything, Em?
 I thought I did, but I must have been mistaken.”

 “No. I didn’t hear anything.”